rudidude86/gura-lang.github.io/documents/Module.md

 By default, functions defined in a module are marked as public and are accessible from outside.
-On the other hand, variables in a module are marked as private and would cause an error with an access from outer scope.
+On the other hand, variables in a module are marked as private and would cause an error for an access from outer scope.
 You have to put `:public` attribute in a variable assignment to make it public.

 You can use modules to isolate variables and functions from the current scope